idem2lyon/rpi-clone/README.md

+Original README from Bill Wilson billw--at--gkrellm.net This is just a french release, no importante change made, only translation.

 rpi-clone is a shell script that will back up (clone using dd and rsync) a running Raspberry Pi file system to a destination SD card 'sdN' plugged into a Pi USB port (via a USB card reader).